 The Long Beach Budget Challenge is an interactive simulation that lets you balance the City’s budget.
 You decide how much to spend for public works, libraries, parks and recreation, public safety, and other City services – and how to pay for them.

 You will be able to see how your choices compare to those of other participants.
-The cumulative results of the Budget Challenge will be reviewed as part of the budget development process.
+The cumulative results of the Long Beach Budget Challenge will be reviewed as part of the budget development process.
 However, the results should not be considered to be representative of the public at large since the Budget Challenge is not a formal survey.

-Start the Budget Challenge now
+Start the Long Beach Budget Challenge now

 The Long Beach Budget Priority Survey will allow you to identify the importance of various City services that are funded in large part by the General Fund, and are not fully offset be fees or fines.
 For each service listed, you will be asked to tell us whether the service is very important, somewhat important, not very important, not at all important, or that you have no opinion (or are unsure).

 Like the Long Beach Budget Challenge, the cumulative results of the Long Beach Budget Priority Survey will be reviewed as part of the budget development process.
 However, the results should not be considered to be representative of the public at large since the Budget Priority Survey is not a formal survey.